department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/discovery/engineering/data-flow.md

 The GET request url should look like:

-`GET /v0/healthcare_questionnaire/{encounterId}`
+`GET /v0/healthcare_questionnaire/{appointmentId}`

 ### Step 4

-Once the the Healthcare Questionnaire Services receives the GET request with the `encounterId`.
+Once the the Healthcare Questionnaire Services receives the GET request with the `appointmentId`.
 The services should first make the call out to VAMF to get the appointment information.

 This call looks like :